Originally published December 13th, 2022

 How Does an MCA Work?

-MCA lenders look at a retailer's credit and debit card sales.
-They may want to assess inventory levels and sales history before setting a maximum advance amount.
-E-commerce lenders may perform their analysis electronically through API-based interfaces that extract data from a retailer's website.
-The merchant must provide the necessary information if the lender does not support electronic access.
+Merchant cash advance providers look at a retailer's credit and debit card sales.
+They may want to assess bank statements, inventory, and sales history before setting a maximum advance amount.
+E-commerce lenders may perform their analysis electronically through API-based interfaces that extract data from a merchant's website.

 Lenders evaluate different business metrics, such as sales history, inventory, and cash flow.
-Based on their assessment, lenders will provide an e-commerce merchant with a lump sum amount, usually deposited to a business bank account.
-Merchants repay the amount through automatic withdrawals.
+Based on their assessment, lenders will provide a business owner with a business cash advance typically deposited into a business bank account.
+Merchants repay the MCA through automatic withdrawals.

 Applying for an MCA

-MCA applications can be approved in minutes, with funds available within hours.
-When evaluating a merchant's application, lenders consider credit card receipts and sales consistency.
+MCA applications can be approved in minutes, with fast funding available within hours.
+When evaluating a merchant's application, MCA lenders consider credit card receipts, consistency in credit card processing, and repayment structure.
 Financing can range into the millions, although most advances are for less than $500,000.
-Because lenders are buying a percentage of future sales, the advances are considered unsecured, and no collateral or personal guarantee is required.
+Because MCA providers are buying a percentage of future sales, the merchant cash advance is considered unsecured, and no collateral or personal credit is required.

 Repaying an MCA

-Lenders deduct 10% to 20% of an e-commerce merchant's credit and debit card sales.
-The percentage may be deducted daily or weekly using one of the following payment options:
+Lenders deduct 10% to 20% of a merchant’s credit card sales.
+The percentage may be deducted daily or weekly using one of the following repayment options:

 Automated Clearing House (ACH) Withdrawals